We are e-bikes obsessed and may earn a commission if you buy something through our site. More…

 Local bike shop: This is your best choice if you are new to bikes.
 Your local bike shop can fit you to the right size of bike.
 They can also let you test several styles and brands they carry as well as answer any questions you will have.
 They will also be able to set you up with accessories like a helmet, gloves, tools, lights, and bags.

-Private party: If you know your bikes and are comfortable with buying used, a private seller could be for you.
+Private party: If you know your bikes and are comfortable with buying a used electric bike, a private seller could be for you.
 Unless they are selling a new bike still under warranty, buying from a private seller usually means “as is.”
 The upside is that great deals are out there, for an assortment of reasons.
 Sometimes a minor spill is all it takes for a newbie to have a change of heart and sell.
 Or it might be a perfectly great bike for you, but it simply did not fit the previous owner.

 Buy or build?